Osborne faces limited budget options

 INCREASING SME LENDING

-Osborne is expected to try to get more credit flowing to small and medium-sized firms, which have benefited little from the Funding for Lending Scheme run by the Bank.
+Osborne is expected to try to get more credit flowing to small and medium-sized firms, which have benefited little from the Funding for Lending Scheme run by the Bank of England.

 Business minister Vince Cable has called for changes to make the FLS more suitable for small firms.
-Bank policymakers have also suggested that new measures to spur lending are needed.
+BoE policymakers have also suggested that new measures to spur lending are needed.

 Osborne may seek to move ahead with a long-delayed plan for a so-called business bank which would help provide credit to companies struggling to get loans from commercial banks.

-The BCC said the 1 billion pounds ($1.49 billion) pledged for the bank should rise to 10 billion pounds over three years.
+The BCC said the 1 billion pounds pledged for the bank should rise to 10 billion pounds over three years.

 Osborne could make the Royal Bank of Scotland and Lloyds - respectively 82 and 41 percent owned by the state - lend more to smaller businesses, said Citi economist Michael Saunders.